liftkkkk/FLEXNER/README.md

 The augmented data set can be 3-10 times the original training data.

 ## Story of FlexNER
-Some friends may want to know why you are doing this, because we have stronger models.
+Some friends may want to know why you are doing this, and now we have stronger models.
 In fact, this framework has a story.
 At the very begining (2017-Sep), the idea of entity augmentation is a sort of simple because I only use shallow network blocks (i.e. LSTM layer and additive attention), so it naturally does not meet the requirements for publishing the paper.
 I think I should introduce some more complicated mechanisms, so I tried several attentions, but the improvement is not obvious.
+Besides, I think there is a kind of <strong>context common sense</strong>, which is why I proposed this method. <strong>Context common sense</strong> is different from the KB common sense.
+This theory is not perfect enough, so I am just talking about it.
+Because this theory may be challenged before it is completed.
 Then, 2018-Nov, BERT completely beats this approach.
 I can not think of using the effective transformer blocks. (:(|)!!!

 This story may answer the questions.